domschl/WinSteamOnMac/README.md

 ### Uninstallation notes

-- Uninstall the Intel version of homebrew, following [this link to the uninstall-script](https://docs.brew.sh/FAQ#how-do-i-uninstall-homebrew).
+- Uninstall the Intel version of homebrew, enter a x86 shell with `arch -x86_64 zsh`, following [this link to the uninstall-script](https://docs.brew.sh/FAQ#how-do-i-uninstall-homebrew).
+There are different deinstall scripts listed.
+Use the last option that allows selecting the prefix `/usr/local` to make sure that you remove the correct Homebrew version.
 Execute this script from a X86-64 Shell created with `arch -x86_64 zsh`.
 - Simply remove the directory tree that holds your wine-prefix: remove `~/Win10`.
 - Note: If you want to reinstall, make sure to _reboot once_ to remove any remaining steam or setup processes from memory.